 Don’t make it difficult for users to understand what the page is about.
-If you are looking for advice on how to write a headline, there is a great headline grading tool here.
+If you are looking for advice on how to write a headline, here is a great headline grading tool.

 What to put above the fold

-On a newspaper the top half is called “above the fold”.
-Even though websites do not have a physical fold, above the fold means the part of the website you can see before you scroll.
+On a newspaper, the top half of the front page is called ‘above the fold’.
+Even though websites do not have a physical fold, ‘above the fold’ means the part of the website you can see before you scroll.

-This is the most important part of the website as everyone as it is ensured that everyone who arrives at your page will see at least that content.
+This section is the most important part of your website as it is ensured that everyone who arrives at your page will see at least that content.

-This is why you often see landing pages like Facebook all the information above the fold.
-This ensures that users read all the information and cannot miss a section.
+For this reason, landing pages like Facebook all show the information above the fold.
+This organization ensures that users read all the essential information and cannot miss a section.

 Notice how Facebook uses bulleted lists and bold text to make it easy to consume information.
-The buttons also have clear action states attributed to them.
+The buttons also have clear action statements attributed to them.

 The further down the page you put information, the less likely people are to read it.

-This is why it is so important to put your email capture above the fold on your website.
+It is so important to put your email capture above the fold on your website.
 I also like to add an additional email capture at the bottom of the page.
-This ensures if someone gets to the bottom of the page that they will be able to put their email in.
+This ensures if someone gets to the bottom of the page then they will also be able to put their email in.

-If you don’t have high-quality or professional photography, I really suggest investing in this.
+If you don’t have high-quality or professional photography, I really suggest investing in it.
 Photography is the second most important visual asset after making a campaign video.